Churchkhela (Georgian:

 Preparation (tatara): Add the flour and sugar to a bowl.

-Gradually add up to 500 ml of Badagi (click here to see how to make Badagi) and mix with a wooden spoon.
+here to see how to make Badagi) and mix with a wooden spoon.

 Once the flour, sugar and badagi have been mixed with a spoon, use an electric blender to ensure that the mixture is absolutely smooth.